FLinT3/Transcriptomic-analysis-of-ISRIB-action-on-danio-rerio-brain-in-TBI-condition/README.md

 ## Aim, tasks and data

-<i>Danio rerio<i> brain samples were collected for bulk RNA sequencing on Next-Seq platform.
+<i>Danio rerio<i> brain samples were collected for bulk RNA sequencing on HiSeq2500 platform.
 Overall 27 samples were prepared for analysis (7 - C; 7 - T; 5 - I; 7 - TI).
 After quality control and trimming, one control sample was removed due to small number of readings.
 Total of 26 samples were used for analysis.

 **Aim**: Identify the main molecular response of ISRIB action on <i>Danio rerio<i> brain afer TBI.